ioBroker/ioBroker.js-controller/README.md

 You can decide to use IPv6 first as DNS resolution method instead of IPv4 first (default).
 To use this, configure `dnsResolution` to `verbatim` in `iobroker.json`.

+For handling IPv6 and IPv4 in adapters, we provide some convenience methods.
+These are available via [ioBroker Adapter Core](https://github.com/ioBroker/adapter-core#commontools) starting with version 2.7.0.

+Ensure that DNS resolution is performed according to ioBroker config, if you need to ensure this for non-standard adapter processes (e.g. own started sub processes)

 ### Object and State Aliases
 **Feature status:** stable (since 2.0.0)